nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## 2. Product Scope
 ### 2.1.
 Target User Profile
-* has a need to plan and manage trips and itineraries
+* has a need to plan a trip
+* want to optimise a flight
+* would like to design detailed travel plans
 * prefers desktop and CLI over apps and GUI
+* is familiar with command line interface
 * can type fast

 ### 2.2.
 Value Proposition